networknt/light-doc/content/en/consumer/http2.md

 ```

 If you are sure that the service is built on light-4j and HTTP 2.0 is not disabled.
-Then you should
-use HTTP 2.0 from consumer side to enjoy the fast speed and single connection multiplexing.
+Then you should use HTTP 2.0 from the consumer side to enjoy the fast speed and single connection multiplexing.

 ### Other Java HTTP Client

-Most Java HTTP Client don't support HTTP 2.0 or you have to find a workaround to do that with
-bootclasspath jar file per version of JDK on Java 8.
-If you are using Java 9, then it has native
-support for HTTP 2.0; however, it is never been tested with the foundation framework.
+Most Java HTTP Client doesn't support HTTP 2.0, or you have to find a workaround to do that with bootclasspath jar file per version of JDK on Java 8.
+If you are using Java 11, then it has native support for HTTP 2.0; however, it is never been tested with the foundation framework.

 [server module]: /concern/server/